 Yes, you will see most major sites on your tour.
 But who wouldn’t want to fly all the way from the other side of the world to Las Vegas and not want to see the Grand Canyon?
 Or visit Cambodia and not see the likes Angkor Wat, or the Eiffel Tower in Paris, or the Sydney Harbour Bridge in Australia?
 There’s a reason these sites are included in most itineraries: they’re stunning and shouldn’t be casually discounted as tourist traps.

 The most important thing to note here is the invaluable knowledge that a local guide adds to the experience when visiting each of these sites.
-When travelling with your Tour Leader, you’re pretty much guaranteed to be shocked at the amount of wisdom they can share about each city or monument that you visit, right down to what happened significant event occurred along that little side street centuries ago.
+When travelling with your Tour Leader, you’re pretty much guaranteed to be shocked at the amount of wisdom they can share about each city or monument that you visit, right down to what significant event occurred along that little side street centuries ago.

-Tour operators from big to small, know that travellers are always searching for the ultimate local experiences and so make it their mission to include a diverse range of experience that including smaller, intimate encounters like including staying overnight with local families to participating in significant cultural events.
+Tour operators from big to small, know that travellers are always searching for the ultimate local experiences and so make it their mission to include a diverse range of experiences including smaller, intimate encounters like staying overnight with local families to participating in significant cultural events.
 Think the kind of stuff that you wouldn’t experience on your own.
 Fact is, there are many inclusions as part of a tour that you would not find while travelling alone, and these are far from the regular tourist program.

 2. “I’ll always be on a big coach bus.”

 The good news is that if you do take a high capacity coach tour you’ll be rewarded with AC enabled buses, free Wi-Fi and multiple stops along the way to stretch your legs and enjoy the often-breathtaking views.
 The even better news?
 Touring boasts a million different travel styles.
 From sailing tours to river cruises, safari tours, European kayak or cycling tours – the list goes on and there are a thousand different ways to get from point a to point b while on a tour.